edsu/jackattack/README.md

     ./collect.py > stream.jsonl

-After a while, or while it's running you can generate an edge list you can visualize (in Gephi):
+After a while, or while it's running you can generate an edge list of replies that you can visualize (in Gephi):

+    ./replies.py stream.jsonl > replies.csv

+Or you can look at the retweets:

-    ./network.py stream.jsonl > network.csv
+    ./retweets.py stream.jsonl > retweets.csv